Skip to main content

 Key takeaways

-Gray Peak is a challenging mountain that should only be attempted by experienced hikers, especially in winter, so make sure you are prepared.
-Snowshoes are necessary, and snow spikes or crampons are needed to climb some of the steeper sections of the peak.
+Cliff is a challenging mountain that should only be attempted by experienced hikers, especially in winter, so make sure you are prepared.
+Snowshoes are necessary, and microspikes or crampons are needed to climb the steep cliffs on Cliff.
 Plan on temperatures in the higher elevations being at least 20 degrees colder than at the trailhead, not including the windchill.
 Bring several extra non-cotton layers, a headlamp with spare batteries, extra food, a windbreaker, goggles, a face mask, and supplies for spending the night in case of an emergency.
+The water crossings on the hike can be especially dangerous during the beginning and end of winter.
+Always use caution at water crossings.
+Turning around is always an option.
+Only cross Flowed Lands when conditions dictate.

 Find more trails in the Adirondack Hub

-Does Gray Peak sound amazing, but a little more than you want to tackle right now?
+Does Cliff sound amazing, but a little more than you want to tackle right now?
 With the Adirondack Hub being at the center of so many trails, we’re sure to find the best hike for you!

 How to get there